Communicating with Anecdotes: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:unbiased-biased-bounds}}

-We start by proving that the that the signaling loss of the unbiased scheme that sends the anecdote closest to the posterior mean $\theta_S(\vec x, y)$ is at most $\frac{1}{2n^2f(0)} + o(1/n^2)$.
-Later in Appendix~\ref{app:biased-loss} we bound the signaling loss of a biased scheme.
+We start by proving that the that the signaling loss of the unbiased communication scheme that sends the anecdote closest to the posterior mean $\theta_S(\vec x, y)$ is at most $\frac{1}{2n^2f(0)} + o(1/n^2)$.
+Later in Section~\ref{app:biased-loss} we bound the signaling loss of a biased communication scheme.

-Let $I = [-n^{-\frac{1}{2}+\varepsilon}, n^{-\frac{1}{2}+\varepsilon}] + \theta$. {For the remainder of this section we fix $\theta =0$ for brevity, but everything holds for any fixed $\theta$.} Let $\mathcal{P}$ be a partition of $I$ into intervals of length $n^{-b}$.
+Let $I = [-n^{-\frac{1}{2}+\varepsilon}, n^{-\frac{1}{2}+\varepsilon}] + \theta$.
+For the remainder of this section, we fix $\theta =0$ for brevity, but everything holds for any fixed $\theta$.
+Let $\mathcal{P}$ be a partition of $I$ into intervals of length $n^{-b}$.
 For any $C\in P$, we define $N(C) = L\cup R$, where $L$ (resp. $R$) is the neighboring interval of length $n^{-a}$ to the left of $C$ (resp. to the right of $C$).

 We first consider the ``high probability event'' that the following \emph{desirable} properties hold:

 \begin{enumerate} \item $\theta_S(\vec x, y) \in I$ and let $C\in \mathcal{P}$ be the interval with $\theta_S(\vec x, y)$, \item $C$ is not \emph{weak} (see Definition~\ref{def:weak-posterior}), and \item there are \emph{sufficiently} many signals in $N(C) = L\cup R$. \end{enumerate}